 How Georgia Law Values a Life

 O.C.G.A. § 51-4-1, Georgia’s Wrongful Death statute, says that the “full value of the life of the decedent, as shown by the evidence” should be viewed through the eyes of the deceased and determined by the enlightened conscience of an impartial jury.
-Under Georgia law, determining the “value of a life” consists of two parts: the economic value, which includes the loss of future earnings, and the intangible value.

 - The child who will never be able to play with their parent